shreypatel1/ROS_Tutorial/README.md

 match the name of the node.
 Here, `node_q_1_1` refers to the executable name, which is defined in `setup.py`.

 #### 1.1.c Topics

+🟢 **Topics:** A topic is a communication channel that allows for messages to be sent between nodes.

+🟢 **Messages**: A message is an object that contains information such as an image, a velocity, etc.

 Stop the node.
 This can be done by going into the terminal where you ran the node and press `CTRL + c`.
 Once you have killed the node, run `ros2 topic list`.
 You should see two topics, namely `/parameter_events` and `/rosout`.
 These are system-generated topics and you do not have to worry about these topics for now.
 Again, run `ros2 run helpers node_q_1_1`.
 Change the value of `num_topics` to the new number of topics.